yavordobrev24/ShowLib/README.md

 ## ShowLib

-ShowLib is an application designed to manage your movie and tv show library, allowing you to save information about watched, planned to watch, or want to revisit.
-It goes beyond a simple list by enabling you to write comments and to create a personalized library reflecting your show tastes and experiences. ➕
+SPA designed to manage your movie and tv show library, allowing you to save information about watched, planned to watch, or want to revisit.
+Built using Angularv16 and Angular Material.

-### Features
+### Usage

-- **Movie and TV Show Library:** Store shows using an easy interface. ️✨
+ 1. Store shows using an easy interface. ️
-- **Comments:** Add comments to specific movies to capture personal notes, trivia, or memories associated with them.
+ 2. Add comments to specific movies.
-- **Organization:** Categorize movies using a system that works for you (e.g., by genre, release date). ⭐
+ 3. Categorize movies.

+### How to run

-### Getting Started
+### Prerequisites

+- Ensure [Node.js](https://nodejs.org/) is installed on your system.

 1. **Clone the Repository:**

    ```bash